 If you’re looking for a European summer holiday break, you can’t go wrong with Croatia.

 You can have a great time along the coast exploring historical towns, swimming along cascading waterfalls, and visiting the famed city of Dubrovnik.
 It does get rammed in the August peak season, so for the best experience you should aim for the shoulder seasons.

 Want to give your trip an easy start?
 Then go to Split and book a week-long island hopping tour (boat trips are great for making friends!).
 These range from the civilised all the way to ‘Australian party boat experience’, so do pick the right boat operator depending on what you’re after.

 - Nothing too adventurous here, but it’s a fun European summer holiday destination offering some history and culture as well

 - Easy island hopping with countless boat tours leaving from Split

-Whether you’re interested in the trekking or the Buddhist culture, Nepal has got you covered.
+Whether you’re interested in the trekking or the Hindu and Buddhist culture, Nepal has got you covered.
 With India so huge and potentially overwhelming, and Sri Lanka reportedly more of a couples destination (even though that may be slowly changing), Nepal makes for an excellent introduction to south Asia for those flying solo.

 - A top destination for safe and affordable mountain trekking